anhchangvt1994/webpack-project-template-vue__dynamic-rendering/README.md

     enable: true, // enable use /:locale dispatcher param (default false)
     defaultLang: 'en', // default language for website
-    defaultCountry: 'us', // default country for website (set it empty if you just use language) },
+    defaultCountry: 'us', // default country for website (set it empty if you just use language)
+    // hideDefaultLocale: false // hide the default locale or show it such as other locales (default true) },
 })